Luting agent: Resin cements

 Autopolymerisation occurs once all the constituents are mixed together.
-External source of energy such as light and heat is not needed to activate the setting reaction.
+An external source of energy such as light and heat is not needed to activate the setting reaction.
 Excess cement should be removed immediately after seating the restoration by using interproximal dental instruments such as dental floss.
-Autopolymerised cement is proved to be the most radiolucent among all resin cements, making it relatively difficult to be seen on radiographs.
+Autopolymerised cement is proven to be the most radiolucent among all resin cements, making it relatively difficult to be seen on radiographs.